Volkswagen ID.4 performance, top speed, motor

 Punchy electric motors deliver excellent performance, but the ID.4 can be very relaxing to drive, too

 Despite a two-tonne-plus weight, the ID.4 is comfortable for the most part, and only the biggest bumps upset its composure on a country road.
 This is also despite the First Edition car we tested having large 20-inch alloy wheels.
 It’s a little firm in terms of ride comfort, but this is on a par with similar family SUVs and the VW’s suspension is good at dealing with bumpy roads and potholes in general.

 There are two regenerative braking settings to choose from.
 The normal mode has very little braking action when you lift off the throttle, which is like driving a petrol or diesel car.
 The more aggressive mode adds extra range quicker, but it’s not able to fully stop the car like in, for example, a Nissan Leaf.

 Volkswagen ID.4 0-62mph, top speed and acceleration

-With 201bhp and 310Nm of torque instantly available from the electric motor in the ID.4, it’s as punchy as you would expect from a standstill, just like all electric cars.
+With 201bhp and 310Nm of torque instantly available from the electric motor in the Pure Performance version of the ID.4, it’s as punchy as you would expect from a standstill, just like all electric cars.
 Yet we felt it doesn’t quite feel as fast as it might seem given those impressive figures.

 The acceleration force seems to feed in smoothly rather than give you that punch when you press the throttle that you get in many EVs.
 It makes it easier to drive smoothly but acceleration isn’t as instant as you might like.
 Still, a 0-62mph time of 8.5 seconds is good for a family SUV.